jhui/jhui.github.io/_posts/2017-03-12-TensorBoard-visualize-your-learning.markdown

 ```
 #### Checkpoint
-The validation monitor utilize the checkpoint saving.
+The validation monitor utilizes the checkpoint saving.
 Hence, we need to set up where the checkpoint data is stored as while as the checkpoint frequency.
 ```
   classifier = tf.contrib.learn.DNNClassifier(
       feature_columns=feature_columns,